TVA (Canadian TV network): Other services

 In 2004, TVA's parent Groupe TVA and fellow Quebecor subsidiary Sun Media jointly acquired CKXT-TV in Toronto, an independent station once known as Toronto One under its previous owner, Craig Media, in 2004.
 The company's first English-language television station, it continued to be run as an independent station, not as a TVA affiliate.
 It was rebranded "Sun TV", after Sun Media's local newspaper, the Toronto Sun.
 In early 2005, TVA confirmed to The Globe and Mail that it would continue to look for other expansion opportunities in English Canada, but no further purchase announcements have been made by the company.
 On April 18, 2011, CKXT-TV began to simulcast the programming of a new news channel, Sun News Network, considered to be an English version of LCN.
 CKXT ceased operations on November 1, 2011, and the Sun News Network continued only on cable and satellite television providers until being discontinued in 2015.

-Groupe TVA also operates a number of specialty channels, including addikTV (formerly Mystère), ARGENT, Casa (formerly Les idées de ma maison télé), LCN, MOI ET CIE (formerly Mlle), Prise 2, Télé Achats and Yoopa.
-Groupe TVA is also a minority owner of Évasion, with Serdy Direct as majority owner.
+Groupe TVA also operates a number of specialty channels, including addikTV, Casa, Évasion, LCN, Moi et Cie, Prise 2, QUB, and TVA Sports.
+The company previously operated kids' channel Yoopa from its launch in April 2010 until its demise in January 2024.
 Groupe TVA was also a majority owner of The Cave (now History2), which it co-owned with Shaw Media; it also equally owned Mystery TV (now Crime & Investigation) with Shaw Media, with Shaw Media being managing partner.
 TVA sold its share in both channels to Shaw in November 2011.
+The company launched an online radio network QUB Radio in 2018, and launched a TV simulcast in January 2024.